iugwuanyi/JS_metagenome-astrobio/README.md

 ## Data and Code from the Microbial Ecology Study of an Arctic Travertine-forming Geothermal Spring

-This paper can be accessesed at XXXXXXXXX
+This paper can be accessed at XXXXXXXXX.

 Cite as:

-#CITATION WILL BE ADDED WHEN PAPER IS PUBLISHED
+#CITATION WILL BE ADDED WHEN THE PAPER IS PUBLISHED

-This repository contains link to raw sequences, data and the code used to investigate the microbial ecology of a travertine-forming geothermal spring in the Arctic and its astrobiological relevance.
+This repository contains the link to metagenome sequences, data, and the code used to investigate the microbial ecology of a travertine-forming geothermal spring in the Arctic and its astrobiological relevance.

 Processing of metagenome sequence was performed using a suite of freely available software installed on